 For particles 500 microns and below, ultrasonic frequencies sent through the sieve mesh prevent particles from blinding or blocking it.
 Blocking reduces the useful screening area with a resultant loss of capacity.

-SaniClean Strainers, a Newark Wire brand, manufactures a complete line of industrial sanitary strainers, assemblies, replacement parts, and filter media suitable for a wide range of applications and capacities.
+SaniClean Strainers, a Newark Wire brand, manufactures a complete line of industrial sanitary strainers, industrial sieve shakers, assemblies, replacement parts, and filter media suitable for a wide range of applications and capacities.
 SaniClean Strainers are easy to clean and ruggedly built to withstand the most demanding production cycles.
 Contact them today for your next filtration project.